ShaunHernandez/Stats220_repo/README.md

 My name is Shaun and I am a third year Commerce/Communication student studying at the University of Auckland

+This repo is to showcase the projects I am doing in my Stats 220 course, and anything related to Stats 220

 ## I have taken 2 stats papers:

 1. Stats 108